From Casetext: Smarter Legal Research

 Opinion

-5:22-CR-00178-M
+Case No. 5:22-CR-00178-M

-UNITED STATES OF AMERICA, Plaintiff, v.
-NICO AARON LOWERS, Defendant.
+UNITED STATES of America, Plaintiff, v.
+Nico Aaron LOWERS, Defendant.

-This matter comes before the court on Defendant's motion to suppress [DE 40], The motion is fully briefed, DE 51; DE 55, and the parties stipulated to the material facts, ¶ 57; DE 58, obviating the need for a hearing.
+This matter comes before the court on Defendant's motion to suppress [DE 40].
+The motion is fully briefed, DE 51; DE 55, and the parties stipulated to the material facts, DE 57; DE 58, obviating the need for a hearing.
 Defendant's motion presents a straightforward legal question, albeit in a burgeoning and undefined area of Fourth Amendment jurisprudence: does a law enforcement officer's warrantless inspection of a digital file provided to the officer and identified as a hash value match to child pornography by a private internet service provider (in this case, Google) constitute an unreasonable search in violation of the Fourth Amendment?
 The court finds that it does not.
 Accordingly, and for the reasons that follow, the motion to suppress is DENIED.
+I. Factual Background

 Because the parties stipulated to the material facts, the court considers as true the factual statements made in the motion, the United States' response, and Defendant's reply.
 Even so, the court will cite to corroborating documentary evidence where it is available.